 Under the theme "From observation to climate action and sustainability", this edition was focused on ways of transforming satellite data into concrete solutions for major environmental and social challenges.
-For five days, the event brought together Earth observation professionals from a worldwide range of companies and institutions, along with scientists and policymakers, to share the latest technological advances, innovative applications, and good practices for sustainable development.
+For five days, the event brought together Earth observation professionals from a worldwide range

 GMV had its own stand in the exhibition area, where it held scheduled events each day and demonstrated some of its data processing products and services for Earth observation satellite missions, such as GMV Prodigi®, along with its Precise Orbit Determination service.
 The company also welcomed some invited collaborators at its stand, such as representatives from OVH Cloud, who explained their cloud and artificial intelligence services for data processing and archiving.
-In addition, GMV announced that its GMV Prodigi[®] solution is now available at the Amazon Web Services (AWS) Marketplace.
+In addition, GMV announced that its GMV Prodigi® solution is now available at the Amazon Web Services (AWS) Marketplace.

 GMV also participated in several sessions where was able to highlight its experience in advanced processing for satellite data, as well as its important role in providing mission planning, data processing, and precise orbit determination services for the Copernicus mission.
-It also explained how it is developing integrated solutions to support climate policy decision-making. the services, with the Port Authority of Vigo testing the system during the final operational phase.
+It also explained how it is developing integrated solutions to support climate policy decision-making.